-So, the right approach is not that of establishing a bi-univocal relation between teaching and learning (bi-univocal in the sense that a specific piece of learning corresponds to a specific piece of teaching and viceversa, which, as said, is not at all the case) but that of discussing what teaching for what learning: what learning can be facilitated by the teaching activity (learning something that, through teaching, can be better obtained and with a lesser use of productive resources than by other means).
+So, the right approach is not that of establishing a bi-univocal relation between teaching and learning ('bi-univocal' in the sense that to each piece of teaching corresponds a piece of learning and vice versa) but that of discussing what teaching for what learning: what learning can be facilitated by the teaching activity (which are the pieces of learning that, through teaching, can be better obtained and with a lesser use of productive resources than by other means?).

-When discussing this question, we should never forget a first element of answer that lies outside the purpose of this Brief: One of the main objectives of education (in all educational levels) is ideological indoctrination, be it considered positively (as an essential instrument of transmission of the main social values) or negatively (as an essential instrument for achieving the conservation of the existing social, economic and political order with its injustices and inequalities).
+When discussing this question, we should never forget a first element of answer that lies outside the purpose of this Chapter: One of the main objectives of education (in all educational levels) is ideological indoctrination, be it considered positively (as an essential instrument of transmission of the main social values) or negatively (as an essential instrument for achieving the conservation of the existing social, economic and political order with its injustices and inequalities).